GoogleCloudPlatform/document-intake-accelerator/README.md

 gsutil cp START_PIPELINE gs://${PROJECT_ID}-pa-forms/<mydir>
 ```

-This should take around two minutes for operation to complete.
+This should take around few minutes for operation to complete.
-When processed, documents are moved to `gs://${PROJECT_ID}-pa-forms/processed` directory and also copied to gs://${PROJECT_ID}-document-upload with unique identifiers.
+When processed, documents are copied to `gs://${PROJECT_ID}-document-upload` with unique identifiers.

 To verify the Pipeline worked, go to BigQuery and check for the extracted data inside `validation` dataset and `validation_table`.